Australian Privacy Act 1988 Roadmap for Small Businesses

 Simple vendor and platform checklists can further strengthen compliance.
 Before adopting a new service, consider what personal data it processes, where that data is stored, and whether it is shared with additional parties.
 Documenting these decisions helps maintain consistency as systems evolve.

-Operational templates can also support day to day handling of privacy requests.
+Operational templates can also support day-to-day handling of privacy requests.
 A basic intake form for access or correction requests, along with a short internal response checklist, ensures that requests are handled consistently even when staff turnover occurs.

 Conclusion